the-programmers-hangout/EtherealBot/contributing.md

                          be a little hover menu, to allow you to open it in your browser of choice automatically.
 Anytime you re-run the command, this will update that file.

+## Branch scheme
+ - `master` - Only updated alongside release branches
+ - `develop` - What to make pull requests against
+ - `feature/xyz` - The feature branch for `xyz` feature.

+## Making a pull request
+If you want your pull request to go through, all you should:
+ - Have a description of the changes you made
+ - Make changes atomically - Do not contribute big massive features in one single PR - that is not easily digestible for a reviewer.
+ - Have good formatting
+ - Test thoroughly